sahelars/ptt/README.md

 ## Abstract

 This standard proposes an interface for exchanging physical items for ETH through an escrow service.
-The non-fungible tokens may only be transferred using a physical device that can generate transfer codes without an internet connection.
+The non-fungible tokens must only be transferred using a physical device that can generate transfer codes without an internet connection.

 ## Motivation